 Methylene blue (MB) is a thiazine electrostatic pigment that, in its oxidized condition, displays a rich blue colour and is colorless in its reduced form.
 Due to its intricate artificial order, which prevents it from degrading and makes it immune to the effects of its surroundings, it is a durable pigment that is hard to remove.
-Both photocatalytic degradation and enzymatic staining of MB have been reported in research [17, 18].
+Both photocatalytic degradation and enzymatic staining of MB have been reported in research (Rafique et al. 2020; Ahmed et al. 2020).
 Tetrabromofluorescein pigment, known as eosin yellow (EY), is water-based and has several uses in the paper and garment sectors.
 Researchers used natural metallic nanoparticles and their conjugates to eliminate this organic contaminant.
-Azo colorants which can cause cancer are used extensively in industry and are therefore a necessary component of decomposing waters [19].
+Azo colorants which can cause cancer are used extensively in industry and are therefore a necessary component of decomposing waters (El-Aswar et al. 2019).
 Lawsonia inermis, sometimes known as henna, is a Lythraceae small plant species.
 Usually, L. inermis is used in conventional medicines worldwide to cure a broad spectrum of illnesses, including edoema, asthma, arthritis, smallpox, spermatorrhoea, irregular menstrual periods, and haemorrhoids.
 Lawson, a primary colourant found in L. inermis, lends a light yellow to red hue depending on the dying circumstances and material type.
 L. inermis comprises various biological molecules, making it a valuable source for several medications.
-Lawsoniasides, gallic acids, flavonoids, quinoids, chemical swaps, chemical compounds, and coumarins are a group of compounds, and polyphenol amino acids are among the main components of L. inermis [20].
+Lawsoniasides, gallic acids, flavonoids, quinoids, chemical swaps, chemical compounds, and coumarins are a group of compounds, and polyphenol amino acids are among the main components of L. inermis (Lakshmaiya et al. 2023).

 The current paper details our attempts to synthesize AgNPs utilising verifiably sustainable chemical concepts and L. inermis leaf extract as a stand-alone reduction and cap reagent.
-Because of its therapeutic use, this physiological elimination of silver might be advantageous for creating additional nanomaterials [21].
+Because of its therapeutic use, this physiological elimination of silver might be advantageous for creating additional nanomaterials (Ajitha et al. 2016).
 This work presents a simple, one-pot approach for producing biologically generated AgNPs that can reduce organic contaminants by catalyzing the degradation of the Lawsonia inermis leaf extract.
 The impact of many variables was assessed, including pH, silver concentration in salt water, and leaf extract percentage.
 Ultraviolet spectroscopy (UV), Transmission electron microscopy (TEM), FTIR, and X-ray diffraction (XRD) analyses were used to characterize the synthesized leaf extract-based metallic nanoparticles.
 For environmentally conscious oxidative enzymes for facilitating the elimination of organic contaminants in waste water, leaf extract-based silver nanoparticles have been utilised, and the resulting kinetics were examined.

-2. Experimental Works
+2. Experimental works

-2.1 Materials
+2.1.
+Materials